 - Another well-known bootcamp General Assembly offers full-time, part-time, and 1-day courses on topics like software engineering, data science, UX design, product management, and much more.
 Read more about General Assembly in our review.

 - For students interested in on-campus housing with an immersive environment, The Software Guild takes living and housing costs into consideration with their pricing.
 They offer online courses in web dev and software developments, as well as in-person bootcamps in Java and .Net/C#.

-- Flatiron School is a bootcamp that teaches courses on software engineering, UX design, and more.
+- Flatiron School, allWomen Academy, GW Bootcamps, Eleven Fifty Academy, and Georgia Tech Bootcamp teach courses on software engineering, UX design, and more.
 Students can choose part-time or full-time options, both on-campus or online.

 - Students interested in taking online self-guided or instructor-led product design courses can check out DesignerUp.
 Learn more about DesignerUp in our review.

 - Aspiring designers can consider Designlab.
 This online bootcamp that teaches the necessary skills to land a job as a UX designer.
 Read more about Designlab in our review.